svinniks/pl-log/README.md

 If the message has been successfully resolved, then the text must be returned from the function.
 Please note, that PL-LOG __will not add the original message__ code to the resolved text.
 For example, if there is a message with the code ```'MSG-00001'``` which resolves to the text ```'Invalid value!'```, the resolver might consider to concatenate them together before returning: ```'MSG-00001: Invalid value!'```.

 If the message could not be resolved, ```NULL``` must be returned from ```RESOLVE_MESSAGE```.
 PL-LOG allows to define multiple resolvers.
-These resolvers will be called by the framework in the same order they have been registered.
+These resolvers will be called by the framework in the same order they have been registered in.
 The firts one which returns a non-NULL value will "win", so no other resolver will be called.

-In case the message could not be resolved by any of the registered resolvers, the original text will be passed to the handlers.
+In case the message could not be resolved by any of the registered resolvers, __the original text__ will be passed to the handlers.

 ### Built-in resolvers